sorincucu84/Live-D3/README.md

 Enter Hour : 12 (any integer)
 Enter Sales : 40 (any integer)
 ```
-Check your dashboard page, charts are now refreshed with new data.
+Check your dashboard page, charts are now being refreshed automatically with new data.
 Cool!
-Try it! :)
+Isn't it! :)

 # License
 MIT